 Restrictive dieting doesn’t only involve reduced calorie intake.
 It also involves the placement of rigid rules around one’s eating habits.
 The moment we create a food rule as a means to control an otherwise biologically intuitive process (like eating for energy balance), we risk psychological repercussions.
 Obsessive thoughts about food and anxiety over meal planning are two examples.
 Simply put: when food is off-limits, even if only for a temporary period, we crave it more.

-Let’s take a step back and realize that naturally, we all “intermittently fast.”
-It’s called sleeping.
+The purpose of digestion is to break down food for the use of metabolic processes and energy.
+Our bodies are designed to conserve these nutrients in a way that supports life even when food isn’t readily available.
+But instead of using this logic to manipulate your meal plan, realize that we’re all designed to take this “break.”
+In fact, we do it every day when we sleep.
 But if the aura of the trend still has you convinced, then consider your nighttime ZzZz an intermittent fast (or, in fancy terms, a nocturnal circadian rhythm fast).
 Just beware: Early workouts and late-night performances will benefit from a sufficient fuel supply.
-This is even more of a reason to steer clear from those food rules!
+This is even more of a reason to steer clear of those food rules!

 And P.S.- If you find yourself wanting to use intermittent fasting as a means to halt late-night grazing, then read this article to better tackle the behavior.